 How is a Calendar Year Defined to Determine an Employer’s Size and Leave Accrual?

 For purposes of determining an employer’s size, a calendar year is defined as the 12-month period from January 1 to December 31.
-For the purpose of using and accruing paid or unpaid leave under the law, a calendar year means the 12-month period from January 1 through December 31, or a regular and consecutive 12-month period, as determined by the employer.
+For the purpose of using and accruing paid or unpaid leave under the law, the FAQs clarify that an employer may designate any 12-month period as a “calendar year”.

 What is the Accrual Rate?